Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Background and related work

 \subsubsection{Economic concerns}

-Considering economical concerns specifically, these may be nuanced further into the potential cost savings (e.g., related to production, maintenance and lock-in effects) and stimulus of market competition and technology neutrality.
+Considering economic concerns specifically, these may be further nuanced into potential cost savings (e.g., related to production, maintenance, and lock-in effects) and the stimulus to market competition and technology neutrality.

-Cost related motives has long been a main driver for OSS policy making but less so in recent years~\citep{blind2021impact}.
-Motives for cost savings on the one hand relate to the ability to share and reuse existing OSS across PSOs, where one study have shown that organizations \textit{``would need to spend 3.5 times more on software than they currently do if OSS did not exist''}~\citep{hoffmann2024value}.
-On the other hand, there is the potential for reduced license fees from proprietary software~\citep{deller2008open, cassell2008governments, koloniaris2018possibilities}, in addition to a potentially free or low-cost maintenance of the OSS~\citep{waring2005open}.
-Such ``free'' maintenance efforts, however, require an active and sustainable community backing the project, which cannot be taken for granted~\citep{linaaker2022characterize}, why support contracts may still be needed to enable a stable and secure adoption and use of the OSS alternative~\citep{shaikh2016negotiating}.
+Cost-related motives have long been a main driver for OSS policy making, but less so in recent years~\cite{blind2021impact}.
+Motives for cost savings on the one hand relate to the ability to share and reuse existing OSS across PSOs, where one study has shown that organisations \textit{``would need to spend 3.5 times more on software than they currently do if OSS did not exist''}~\cite{hoffmann2024value}.
+On the other hand, there is potential for reduced license fees with proprietary software~\cite{deller2008open, cassell2008governments, koloniaris2018possibilities}, in addition to potentially free or low-cost maintenance for OSS~\cite{waring2005open}.
+Such ``free'' maintenance efforts, however, require an active and sustainable community backing the project, which cannot be taken for granted~\cite{linaaker2022characterize}, and support contracts may still be needed to enable a stable and secure adoption and use of the OSS alternative~\cite{shaikh2016negotiating}.

-Complementary to potential the cost savings, economic concerns focus on market stimulus and economic growth, which has been iterated several studies~\citep{ghosh2002free, ghosh2006study, greenstein2014digital}.
-Among more recent works, a study of a French national policy favoring OSS in procurements highlights how it led to significant increase in OSS contributions and contributors per year from France, and how the following growth of IT startups and workforce impacted the economic growth of the country~\citep{nagle2023government}.
-A similar study has also been performed on the EU context, highlighting how the workforce from member countries invested a corresponding amount of €1 billion in OSS, rendering in an impact of between €65 and €95 billion on the European economy~\citep{blind2021impact}.
-Korkmaz et al.~\citep{korkmaz2024github} further show similar findings also for the US context.
+In addition to cost savings, broader economic motivations include the potential for market stimulus and economic growth, as noted in several studies~\cite{ghosh2002free, ghosh2006study, greenstein2014digital}.
+Among more recent works, a study of a French national policy favouring OSS in procurement highlights how it led to a significant increase in OSS contributions and contributors per year from France, and how the subsequent growth of IT startups and the workforce impacted the country's economic growth~\cite {nagle2023government}.
+A similar study has also been performed on the EU context, highlighting how the workforce from member countries invested a corresponding amount of €1 billion in OSS, resulting in an impact of between €65 and €95 billion on the European economy~\cite{blind2021impact}.
+Korkmaz et al.~\cite{korkmaz2024github} also report similar findings in the US context.